Relocation to Amsterdam

 The tracking tool is a living document, which EMA will update every month.
 For best results viewing the PDF document, use Acrobat Reader or Chrome web browser.

-EMA's new permanent headquarters, a tailor-made building in the Zuidas business district of Amsterdam, are planned for completion in November 2019.
+EMA's new permanent headquarters is a tailor-made building in the Zuidas business district of Amsterdam.

-The Dutch government has offered temporary premises to EMA, the Spark building in the Sloterdijk area of Amsterdam, from 1 January 2019 until its permanent building is completed.
-This allowed EMA to move all staff to Amsterdam before the end of March 2019 and ensure EMA's business continuity in Amsterdam until its new permanent building is ready.
+The Dutch government offered temporary premises to EMA, the Spark building in the Sloterdijk area of Amsterdam, from 1 January 2019 until EMA moves into its permanent building.
+This allowed EMA to move all staff to Amsterdam before the end of March 2019 and ensure EMA's business continuity in Amsterdam.

 EMA and the Dutch Government have signed a Seat Agreement, which ensures that EMA can function properly and independently in the Netherlands.